tikv/rfcs/text/0113-follower-read-cache.md

     let read_index_ctx = ReadIndexContext::parse(state.request_ctx.as_slice()).unwrap();
     if read_index_ctx.memory_lock == false {
-        // there are no pending locks on leader update safe-ts self.read_progress.update_safe_ts(apply_indx, ts)
+        // there are no pending locks on leader update safe-ts
+        // No need to take core lock as it is happening in raft thread self.read_progress.update_safe_ts(apply_indx, ts)
     }
 }